rithmschool/python_fundamentals_part_2_solutions/object_oriented_programming_with_python/part_1_solution.md

 ### 7. What is polymorphism?

-Polymorphism is what allows us to use the same interace (or method) for instances of different classes.
+Polymorphism is what allows us to use the same interface (or method) for instances of different classes.

 ### 8. What is method resolution order or MRO?